 Finally, it is even more important to maintain your dental hygiene routine when you’ve been drinking.
-This can help to combat the staining effects and risk of tooth decay that is inevitable when you imbibe.
-One of the best ways to guarantee that you remain in good oral health, however, is to visit your dentist every six months.
+This can help combat the staining effects and risk of tooth decay that is inevitable when you imbibe.
+One of the best ways to guarantee that you remain in good oral health is to visit your dentist every six months.
 Your dentist will check to make sure you don’t have signs of tooth decay or gingivitis, and you’ll also receive a professional cleaning!

 To schedule your post-holiday check-up at the dentist, call TruBlu Dentistry in Burbank, Chicago, or Hegewisch today!